 School of Dentistry

 Dr. Johnson received his B.S. in Biochemistry from the University of Minnesota in 1976.
 He subsequently received his Ph.D. in Biochemistry from the University of Minnesota through the Mayo Graduate School of Medicine, Mayo Clinic, in 1980.
 He conducted post-doctoral training in molecular biology at Baylor College of Medicine, The Department of Cell Biology.
 Prior to joining the faculty at the UMKC School of Dentistry, he held faculty positions at St. Jude Children’s Research Hospital, The University of Akron and Creighton University.
 He joined the Department of Oral Biology in the UMKC School of Dentistry as a Professor in July 2005 where he is a member of the Bone Biology group.
-He serves as a reviewer for several journals, has served on a number of various national peer review study sections and is a member of the AAAS, AADR/IADR, The American Society of Bone and Mineral Research and The American Society of Human Genetics.
-He serves on a number of journal Editorial Boards and reviews for over a dozen different journals.
+He became Chair of the Department (renamed Oral and Craniofacial Sciences) in 2010.
+He serves as a Senior Editor for the journal Bone and is a reviewer for several journals, has served on a number of various national peer review study sections and is a member of the AAAS, AADR/IADR, The American Society of Bone and Mineral Research and The American Society of Human Genetics

 Dr. Johnson has long-standing interests in the molecular basis of human disease and for the past twenty-five years has focused on the molecular genetics of osteoporosis.
 Osteoporosis is a disease characterized by decreased bone mass and compromised bone strength that predisposes affected individuals to an increased risk of fracture.
 Osteoporosis is a major health problem in this country and around the world and the economic burden in the US is currently estimated at around $20 billion and increasing as our populations continues to live longer.
 It is estimated that some 40% of postmenopausal women will suffer an osteoporotic fracture in their remaining lifetime and of those 25% will die within one year of suffering their fracture and another 25% will require long-term nursing home care/special assistance and will never regain a full measure of their former lifestyle.